 This minor offers a window for undergraduate students from Wageningen University and Universities of Professional Education to explore and prepare for a potential specialisation at MSc level in the area of Aquaculture and Fisheries, Marine Biology, Management of Marine Ecosystems, Marine Governance or Environmental Sciences.

 Do you want to know more about the minor?
 [Here] LINK NAAR MINOR PDF you find more information about this minor (pdf).

 For whom is this minor

 This minor is meant for students of the following BSc programmes: Biology; Economy and Policy Environmental Sciences; International Land and Water Management; Soil, Water and Atmosphere; VHL Kust en Zeemanagement.
 The Aquatic major in the BSc Animal Sciences covers more or less this minor.
 Biology on ‘VWO’ level is desired for all students.

 This minor focuses on the use and management of living resources in marine and coastal ecosystems.
 The minor offers a good preparation for a professional career as consultant or project leader.
 It also provides an excellent preparation to the MSc Aquaculture and Marine Resource Management.
-For student with a professional Bachelor (Dutch HBO) however some extra mathematics and statistics is required.> View all Minors
+For student with a professional bachelor's (Dutch HBO) however some extra mathematics and statistics is required.> View all Minors